 1. All mouthwash products are equally good

-3. Mouthwash prevents bad breath
+3. Mouthwash removes bad breath

-5. A quick rinse and spit is good enough
+5. A quick rinse is enough